minio/docs/source/operations/concepts/architecture.rst

       Clients using a variety of S3-compatible SDKs can perform operations against the same MinIO deployment.

    MinIO uses a strict implementation of the S3 API, including requiring clients to sign all operations using AWS :s3-api:`Signature V4 <sig-v4-authenticating-requests.html>` or the legacy Signature V2.
-   AWS signature calculation uses the client-provided headers, such that any modification to those headers by load balancers, proxies, security programs, or other components can result in signature mismatch errors.
+   AWS signature calculation uses the client-provided headers, such that any modification to those headers by load balancers, proxies, security programs, or other components will result in signature mismatch errors and request failure.
    Ensure any such intermediate components support pass-through of unaltered headers from client to server.

+   While the S3 API uses HTTP methods like ``GET`` and ``POST`` for all operations, applications typically use an SDK for S3 operations.
-   The complexity of signature calculation typically makes interfacing via ``curl`` or similar REST clients difficult or impractical.
+   In particular, the complexity of signature calculation typically makes interfacing via ``curl`` or similar REST clients impractical.
-   MinIO recommends using S3-compatible drivers which perform the signature calculation automatically as part of operations.
+   MinIO recommends using S3-compatible SDKs or libraries which perform the signature calculation automatically as part of operations.

 Replicated MinIO Deployments
 ----------------------------